rsdoiel/antenna/planet.md

 ---

-## Asisisted dying bill approved by parliament in France
+## Assisted dying bill approved by parliament in France

 date: 2025-05-27, from: RTÉ News